-6. MAKE-A-WISH/SPECIAL NEEDS GROUPS/MEET AND GREETS
+2. SPECIAL INTEREST GROUPS/MEET AND GREETS

-a.
-Practices are an excellent opportunity to host groups that would otherwise have difficulty seeing the Thunderbirds perform (i.e. special needs children's organizations, physically challenged, etc.).
-In particular, the Thunderbirds would like to extend an invitation to Make-A-Wish chapters or similar children's special-needs groups in your area to attend the practice.
-With prior arrangements, Make-A-Wish/special-needs guests will have a unique opportunity to meet the officers, take photos and receive autographs after the practice show.
-Please limit groups to no more than 30 children, so we can give them individualized attention.
-Provide the Public Relations Event Information Sheet (See Attachment 16) to Thunderbird Public Affairs and the Thunderbird Air Show Coordinator if you plan for Make-A-Wish/special-needs groups to attend the practice.
-We will schedule specific time in our itinerary to meet with these individuals.

-- b.
-If you invite special guests, please ensure you have appropriate seating near show center, paved ramps for wheelchair parking as required, appropriate signs, parking areas, and facilities for physically-challenged people.
-Please consider providing earplugs to further enhance your guests' air show experience. - c.
-You must provide a designated, covered, limited-access secure area for these groups, as well as water.
-The Thunderbirds believe it is important to meet with and provide autographs to these individuals separately.
-Do not invite other guests to take part in this special autograph session for the children.
-Also ensure you have enough volunteers to establish a sectioned/cordoned-off area.
+- a.
+Practices are an excellent opportunity to host groups that would otherwise have difficulty seeing the Thunderbirds perform (i.e. Exceptional Family Member Program, Make-A-Wish, etc.) This opportunity also allows these groups to have the unique opportunity to meet the officers, take photos and receive autographs after the practice show. - b.
+Fill out the Community Engagement Request Form (See Attachment 20) and send via email to Thunderbird Public Affairs if you plan to have a special interest group attend practice, NLT 30 days prior to your air show. - c.
+Limit groups to no more than 30 children to allow us to give individualized attention.
+Please also avoid mixing different age groups (i.e. veteran-aged guests with children). - d.
+When planning a Special Interest Group Meet & Greet you must provide: - (1) A designated, covered, limited-access seating area near show center (the Thunderbirds Family and Friends tent is sufficient). - (2) If required: paved ramps for wheelchair parking, appropriate signs, parking areas, and accessibility for people with physical needs. - (3) Ear protection for the safety of your guests. - (4) Water. - (5) Enough volunteers to establish a sectioned/cordoned-off area. - e.
+IMPORTANT NOTE: The Thunderbirds believe it is important to meet with and provide autographs to these individuals separately.
+Do not invite other guests to take part in this special autograph session.
 It is our highest priority that we avoid any situation that may detract from the individualized attention intended for your special guests.
-If separate groups or bystanders intrude on this time, we will be forced to terminate the autograph session for everyone, to include the special-needs guests. - d.
-If you request a Make-A-Wish event with the team, please do not make arrangements for your guests to arrive more than one hour prior to takeoff.
-We have found that inviting special-needs children hours prior to the show is tough for smaller children, especially on hot days and precludes their ability to stay and meet the pilots after they land.
+Please do not make arrangements for your guests to arrive more than one hour prior to takeoff.
+We have found that inviting guests hours prior to the show is tough, especially on hot days and impacts their ability to stay and meet the pilots after they land.

-7. FALLEN WARRIOR
+3. FALLEN WARRIOR